roha913/ERAIASON/README.md

 # ERAIASON
-An artifical life and artificial intelligence project.
+An artifical life / artificial intelligence project, and god game.

 Evolve Robotic Animats in a Simulation of Nature